 It is this seasonal movement that many hidden fastener critics latch on to as the primary reason for face screwing.
 The fact that the boards can move means that they are free to warp, twist, and open uneven gaps on your surface.
 Moreover, the clips will reference off the joists and if they are not perfectly level then aligning the clip with the groove can be difficult.
 When you face screw the decking board, you can rely on the natural flexibility of the decking boards to secure them to the joists.
 As long as only one screw is placed across the width of the deck board, it is still free to expand and contract.

 Ultimately with so many variables to consider, one is bound to see a wide variety of opinions on the topic of face screws versus hidden fasteners.
 After years of selling tropical hardwood decking we haven’t seen evidence that leans one way or the other that a method is superior.
-Really it comes down to personal taste.
-The key to a successful deck install that will remain stable and beautiful for years to come lies in the wood selection.
+Really it comes down to personal taste and looking closely at the environmental conditions for YOUR deck.
+The key to a successful deck install that will remain stable and beautiful for years to come lies in the wood selection and planning for movement.
 A good quality decking board that has been carefully air dried will always be more stable in the long run and the type of fastening you do makes no difference.
+In fact improper installation (eg bad spacing between boards) is one of the most common reasons for problems with a deck installation.
 Choose your stock wisely and tell your lumber provider exactly where and how you will be using the lumber.
 A good dealer will help you determine the best species, thickness and width to ensure a beautiful deck now and in the future.